 Important: B-visa and ESTA visa waivers do not permit academic study.
 Students who enter the U.S. on the B-visa/ESTA visitor and business class will not be allowed to attend the residency.
 There are no exceptions to this policy.

 To enter the United States on student status for your required academic residency(ies) as you pass through U.S. Immigration and Customs, please be sure to have your:

 Walden University is not authorized to grant student visas for study in the United States.
 However, international students may apply for individual visas for attendance at required program residencies in the United States.
 The recently issued Executive Order entitled “Protecting the Nation from Terrorist Entry into the United States" addresses standards for immigrant, nonimmigrant, and refugee entry into the United States from Iran, Libya, Somalia, Syria, Yemen, Chad, North Korea and Venezuela (certain government officials).
 The U.S. Supreme Court has allowed this version of the Executive Order to go into effect immediately which could impact a student traveling from these countries to a Walden residency in the United States.
 With the exception of nationals of North Korea and Syria, students entering the United States on F Visas may be exempt from the ban.
 As such, Walden has closed enrollment to prospective students from North Korea and Syria into programs requiring residencies or face-to-face components.
 As the requirements of the Executive Order are subject to change, there is no guarantee that students from any of the banned countries will be able to enter the United States for residencies.

-Walden academic advisors can provide information regarding the scheduling and locations of program residencies.
+Walden Student Success Advisors can provide information regarding the scheduling and locations of program residencies.
 Affected students are advised to contact immigration resources in their area for specific information on how the Executive Order may apply to their individual situation.